Marcus-UK/CV/README.md

   Charlotte House is a boutique hotel that specializes in weddings and large events.

 - Managed the hotel’s reception and housekeeping teams.
 This involved training, rota management and ensuring that all    employees maintained high standards in their work.
 - Provided professional and friendly service to all hotel guests.
 - Took responsibility for accurately recording and banking all hotel takings.
 - Assisted the general manager to ensure that all events ran smoothly.
-The hotel would often host multiple weddings over the course of   a weekend, which meant dealing with customers with very high expectations.
+The hotel would often host multiple weddings over the course of a weekend.
+This required working to very tight schedules to keep customers with very high expectations happy.

 **Anglian Water** (09/2011 to 12/2012)

 *Contact Centre Agent*

 - Worked in a busy call centre dealing with high volumes of customer billing queries.
 - Developed a highly professional phone manner.
 - Played a key role in conducting a survey of customer water usage habits.
 This consisted of contacting customers to convince them of the benefits of survey participation.